I've a question about a programme or music

 Why do you play some current music?

-Since we launched, we've always played one new or recent song about each hour on Boom Radio/Boom Rock.
-Many listeners say they like being introduced to some newer tracks.
-They're carefully selected to complement the rest of the music we play.
+Since we launched, we've always played one new or recent song about each hour.
+Many listeners tell us they like being introduced to some newer tracks.
+They're carefully selected to complement the rest of the music we play - and we receive a lot of enquiries about them.

 Good!
-Listeners love their favourites - and we need to play the most popular tracks sufficiently often to ensure they are heard!
-Many listeners listen for under an hour a day.
-But you'll still find we play them much less often than others stations - amidst a really rich variety of other tracks.
+Listeners love their favourites - and we need to play the most popular tracks/artists sufficiently often to ensure they are heard - as the majority of listeners listen for under an hour a day.
+But, you'll still find we play them much less often than other stations - amidst a really rich variety of other tracks.

 Why do you play some current songs frequently?